shadergz/switchblade/README.md

 # sblade

-sblade or switchblade it's a multitool in one capable of doing simple analysis with any type of data, attempting to speed up ethical hacking activities
+sblade or switchblade it's a multi-tool in one capable of doing simple analysis with any type of data, attempting to speed up ethical hacking activities

 > This is my first program in Rust 👶